mmed-hajnasr/CB/README.md

 #### Detailed Descriptions

--`chatbot-ui` : contains the ui interface for the chatbot with React.js containing the implementation of the TTS and STT functionalities.
--`smart-contract` :
+- `smart-contract` : using blockchain technolgy to store the chat history for a more secure storage.
+- `chatbot-ui` : an amazing rensponsive chatbot UI in ReactJS custom-made to meet the requirements of the project like:
+  - Text-to-speech and speech-to-text capabilities for users with visual impairments.
+  - Multilingual support for both French and English.
+  - buttons for fast response in case of a question by the model.

 ## Features